goooooouwa/blog2kindle/README.md

 }
 ```

-Please note, this `config.json` is compatible with the Blog Crowler config file, so you can simply copy over if you have one.
-See an example of Blog Crowler config.json file [here](https://github.com/goooooouwa/blog_crawler?tab=readme-ov-file#1-create-custom-page-and-post-objects-along-with-configjson-for-the-website).
+Please note, this `config.json` is compatible with the Blog Crawler config file, so you can simply copy over if you have one.
+See an example of Blog Crawler config.json file [here](https://github.com/goooooouwa/blog_crawler?tab=readme-ov-file#1-create-custom-page-and-post-objects-along-with-configjson-for-the-website).

-### 5. Replace the `cover.png` file with a image for the book cover under `config` folder
+### 5. Replace the `cover.png` file under `config` folder with a image for the book cover

 See an example of `cover.png` [here](https://github.com/goooooouwa/blog2kindle/blob/master/config/cover.png).

+## Environment setup

+### 6. Create a `.env` file

+Copy the `example.env` file to create  a `.env` file and set the environment variables.

+### 7. Setup environment variables from `.env` file

+`export $(cat .env | xargs)`

 ## Run

-### 5. Setup environment variables from `.env` file

-`export $(cat .env | xargs)`

-### 6. Generate ebook from RSS feed and send it to Kindle
+### 8. Generate ebook from RSS feed and send it to Kindle

 ```
 python ./src/news2kindle.py config/feeds.txt # which fetches the content of each RSS feeds linked in config/feeds.txt, package them as a MOBI file, and then send it to your kindle via kindle mail address and Amazon's whispersync.